vhuynen/CubeCell-AB01-LoRaWAN-Helium-Mailbox-Notifier/README.md

 ## Telegram API

 First, you will have to create your bot thanks to the [BotFather](https:telegram.me/botfather).
-Side note: there's no need to describe how to do that, there is solid content about this topic on the Web : [send notifications to your smartphone using a Telagram bot](http://solvit.io/0f9c61a)
+Side note: there's no need to describe how to do that, there is solid content about this topic on the Web.

 Keep carefully your **API Key** and your **Chat ID**, they will be required to set the AWS Lambda function later.